CAMPAIGN

 First in the nation

 San Francisco's Legacy Business Program is the first-of-its-kind program in the United States and is pioneering a new take on government's involvement in maintaining and promoting the small business community.
-Now, two dozen cities - and counting - have their own programs: Legacy business programs nationwide.
+Now, more than two dozen cities - and counting - have their own programs: Legacy business programs nationwide.

 Resources for Legacy Businesses

-Heritage Happy Hour: Thursday, November 13 from 5:00 to 7:00 p.m.
+Heritage Happy Hour: Thursday, March 12 from 5:00 to 7:00 p.m.

-Let's raise a glass in appreciation of the Legacy Businesses that make San Francisco truly special.
+Let's raise a glass in appreciation of the Legacy Businesses that make San Francisco truly special!

 Bar with stools and one person seated in the background